TimSoethout/goodwe-sems-home-assistant/README.md

 - `__init__.py`
 - `manifest.json`

 And update configuration.
-The ID of your Power Station can be retrieved by loggin in to the SEMS Portal with your credentials: https://www.semsportal.com
+The ID of your Power Station can be retrieved by logging in to the SEMS Portal with your credentials: https://www.semsportal.com

 After login you'll see the ID in your URL.
 E.g.: